How Does it Work?

 Because a mediator cannot provide legal advice, it is necessary to obtain advice from a family lawyer about your rights and obligations before you commence Mediation sessions.
-This way you will have an understanding of the reasonable parameters for settling your issues, before you embark up negotiations, and you can negotiate with confidence.
+This way you will have an understanding of the reasonable parameters for settling your issues, before you embark upon negotiations, and you can negotiate with confidence.

 Participation & Results

-If you experience challenges with Mediation, we can help you to readily convert to a different method for settling your Family Law issues.
+If you experience challenges with Mediation, we can help you to convert to a different method for settling your Family Law issues.

 If you arrive at a possible agreement with your spouse, your mediator will assist you in summarizing the terms of your proposed agreement in writing.
 This summary is generally called a “Mediation Report.”
-It is not an enforceable contact.
+It is not an enforceable contract.
 In order to finalize your proposed agreement, this summary must be converted in to a contract, generally referred to as a “domestic contract” or “Separation Agreement.”
 Our family lawyers can advise you of the merits of your proposed agreement.
 We can then assist you in preparing a domestic contract, which captures your agreement, in terms that are easy to understand but are also secure and enforceable.